Crunches Don’t Make Flat Stomachs, Hurt Backs…Maybe

 Crunches may actually increase the muscle bulk around your midsection and add to your girth.
 This is especially true for neophyte gym-goers.
 When you first start doing crunches the abdominal muscles will increase in size, pushing the fat farther out giving you the appearance of a larger waist.
 But as your body adapts and you begin to lose weight (due to diet, increased metabolism, cardio and weight training) you might start to see the beginnings of ‘boxes’ as your stomach muscles reach a threshold.
 The majority of crunchers don’t do 1 rep maximal sets (come to think about it, I’ve never seen it done) or progressively increase the load – plus the rectus abdominus has a limited capacity for hypertrophy.
 So don’t get your knickers in a twist, crunches won’t make you fat.

 There are many professional athletes and gym-goers who have been doing 10’s of thousands of crunches in their lifetime and never been hurt.
 So should you stop doing crunches?
 That depends.
-If you have or are prone to lower back pain/injuries I would recommend doing a limited amount of spinal flexion (crunch) if any.
+If you have or are prone to lower back pain/injuries I would recommend doing a limited amount of spinal flexion (crunch) or slowly adapting to the movement overtime.
 If strong trunk flexion is part of your fitness goals because it will help you with martial arts, boxing, throwing, gymnastics etc. then I would certainly keep crunches in your program.

 The “core” musculature is in charge of stabilizing the spine, decelerating the body, preventing and creating middle and lower back rotation, flexion and extension.
 It takes many muscles to perform these feats and they need to work in specific patterns to pull it off.
 If your core training is limited to crunches you are likely building an asymmetrical house of cards.
 It is important to have a well rounded core training program that properly engages movement patterns and builds better performance.